• Home

 “...Recovery residence” means a residential dwelling that provides primary housing for individuals who seek a cooperative living arrangement that supports personal recovery from a substance use disorder and that does not require licensure by the department or does not provide licensable services, pursuant to Chapter 7.5 (commencing with Section 11834.01).
 A recovery residence may include, but is not limited to, residential dwellings commonly referred to as “sober living homes,” “sober living environments,” or “unlicensed alcohol and drug free residences.”

-As of mid-2020, the only state requirements related to Recovery Residences are that Treatment Centers and Detox houses must reveal their contractual relationships with Recovery Residences to the state.
+As of early-2021, the only state requirements related to Recovery Residences are that Treatment Centers and Detox houses must reveal their contractual relationships with Recovery Residences to the state.
 Nevertheless, this definition has enabled the legislature to propose (but not pass) bills that might begin to regulate such commercial operations:

 2020 - AB 940 Melendez